LeahRoberts/DISCus/README.md

 File Requirements
 ------------------

+Reference Files (which can be generated with python script):

 1. REFERENCE in fasta format (see below - 'Construction of Reference')
-2. BEDMAP_REFERENCE in bed format. (see below - 'Construction of Reference' and 'Construction of Bedmap_reference')
+2. BEDMAP_REFERENCE in bed format (see below - 'Construction of Reference' and 'Construction of Bedmap_reference')
+3. Coordinates file (see below - 'Construction of Reference' and 'Construction of Coordinates File')

+Fastq files:

-3. illumina paired-end read files NOT interleaved, named: <strain>_1.fastq, _2.fastq (see below - Fastq File Format)
+4. Illumina paired-end read files NOT interleaved, named: <strain>_1.fastq, _2.fastq (see below - Fastq File Format)
-4. Coordinates file (see below - 'Construction of Reference' and 'Construction of Coordinates File')

 Test Data
 ==========

+**Step 1.** Install all of the necessary software requirements.

-**Step 1.** Make a directory called "reads".
+**Step 2.** Make a directory called "reads".

-**Step 2.** Download the paired fastq files from EMBL-EBI for the ST131 strains S37EC (ERR161302) and HVM1147 (ERR161318) into the "reads" directory:
+**Step 3.** Download the paired fastq files from EMBL-EBI for the ST131 strains S37EC (ERR161302) and HVM1147 (ERR161318) into the "reads" directory:

 	$ wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR161/ERR161302/ERR161302_*.fastq.gz
 	$ wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR161/ERR161318/ERR161318_*.fastq.gz

-**Step 3.** Above the reads directory, download the complete genome for *Escherichia coli* O25b:H4-ST131 str.
+**Step 4.** Above the reads directory, download the complete genome for *Escherichia coli* O25b:H4-ST131 str.
 EC958 from NCBI (NZ_HG941718.1, GI:802098267) (complete fasta sequence).

-**Step 4.** Generate reference fasta, bed and coordinate files using the python script DISCus_create_reference.py:
+**Step 5.** Generate reference fasta, bed and coordinate files using the python script DISCus_create_reference.py:

 	$ python ~/PATH/TO/DISCus_create_reference.py EC958_complete.fasta 5018228 5018540 EC958_OFF_ON

 *If you get errors, make sure python and biopython are correctly installed.*

-**Step 5.** Check that all the files are in the correct directory (fastq files in reads directory, all other files in directory above reads).
+**Step 6.** Check that all the files are in the correct directory (fastq files in reads directory, all other files in directory above reads).

-**Step 6.** Run DISCus from reads directory:
+**Step 7.** Run DISCus from reads directory:

 	$ bash ~/PATH/TO/DISCus_general.sh ../EC958_OFF_ON.fa ../EC958_OFF_ON.bed ../EC958_OFF_ON-coordinates.txt

-Output results should be:
+The script will automatically detect the fastq pairs.

+The output will be in the form of two csv files containing the results for two separate analyses.
+To view these on the command line:

+	$ cat Bedmaps_results.csv
+	$ cat Paired_read_results.csv

+This should give you the following output:

 *Bedmaps results:*